-If an administrator suspects that a device may contain photos/ videos/audio taken at school or inappropriate photos/videos/ audio, the photos/videos/audio will be reviewed in the presence of the student or parent/guardian prior to the device being returned to the student.
+Under no circumstances should telecommunication devices be used to take photos/videos/audio in any school facility other than for instructional purposes under the direction of a teacher or at an event open to the public.
+If an administrator suspects that a device may contain photos/videos/audio taken at school or inappropriate photos/videos/audio, the photos/videos/audio will be reviewed in the presence of the student or parent/guardian before the device is returned to the student.
 Students will be required to delete school-related photos/videos/audio that were taken in violation of these guidelines.
-Additionally, police will be contacted if an administrator has reason to believe that a photo/videos/audio might be a violation of law.
+Additionally, police will be contacted if an administrator has reason to believe that a photo/video/audio might be a violation of law.
 Likewise, if an administrator suspects that a telecommunication device was used in violation of these guidelines and/or for cheating, the administrator may review the call history and/or text messages in the presence of the student or parent/guardian prior to the device being returned to the student.
 Violation of this policy may also result in the device being confiscated.
+A

-A \$15.00 administrative fee will be assessed each time the phone is confiscated.
-Parent must pick up phone from a campus administrator.
+\$10.00 administrative fee will be assessed each time the phone is confiscated.
 Continued violation of this policy may result in disciplinary action, as deemed appropriate by the campus administrator.

-Responsibility to keep the device secure rests with the individual owner.
+The responsibility to keep the device secure rests with the individual owner.
 The School System, or its staff or employees, is not liable for any device stolen or damaged on campus.
 If a device is stolen or damaged, it will be handled through the administrative office similar to other personal artifacts that are impacted in similar situations.